backdrop-contrib/uc_discounts/README.txt

     field (see theme_codeless_discounts_field_get_codeless_discount_html_for_product).

 How to install the product_price_alterer_field:
-  Enable the module
-  go to <site>/admin/content/node-type/product/fields and under "Add" "New Field" enter:
+** Price alterer field module has not yet been ported to drupal 7 ** Enable the module go to <site>/admin/content/node-type/product/fields and under "Add" "New Field" enter:
   Label: Discounted price (change label to your choosing)